 The JAVA version

-The JAVA version is more than 100 times faster than the DOS version and is very easy to install and run on modern equipment.
+The JAVA version is 1000 times faster than the DOS version and is very easy to install and run on modern computers.

 The Control Panel